containers/podman/docs/source/markdown/podman-create.1.md

 are mounted with `nosuid`.

-Mounting the volume with the noexec option means that no executables on the volume will be able to executed within the container.
+Mounting the volume with the noexec option means that no executables on the volume will be able to be executed within the container.

 Mounting the volume with the nodev option means that no devices on the volume will be able to be used by processes within the container.
 By default volumes